23 Top Movies for Chinese Learners in 2025

 The internet and online streaming offer many Chinese movies, television series, and dramas to get you started.

-You can also view the legit repository of Chinese titles on many websites at your comfort.
-Besides, Netflix and a few other platforms produce many original and exclusive programs for their more big audience.
+You can also view the legitimate repository of Chinese titles on many websites from your comfort.
+Besides, Netflix and a few other platforms produce many original and exclusive programs for their bigger audience.

 23 Best Movies to Learn Mandarin

-One of the fastest movie industries globally, Chinese film production makes tons of good Mandarin movies every year.
+One of the fastest movie industries globally, Chinese film production makes many good Mandarin movies yearly.

-The Chinese film industry produces many good Mandarin films.
-But, it’s hard to find relevant movies to watch.
+The Chinese film industry produces many good Mandarin films, but finding relevant movies is hard.

-Here are 23 fabulous movies that would help beginners, intermediate, and advanced learners study and improve their language skills in Chinese.
+Here are 23 fabulous movies to help beginners, intermediate, and advanced learners study and improve their Chinese language skills.

 1. To Live (活着 / Huózhe) — 1994